 She had even introduced her two children to a new “boyfriend” Jake Gregg, who was actually just Clayton with dyed black hair.

 In 2010, Former Pastor and founder of a small Baltimore, MD church, Kevin Pushia, was convicted of the murder of Lemuel Wallace, a blind, developmentally disabled man associated at Pushia’s nonprofit organization.
 Pushia confessed to having hired two men to pick Wallace up from his group home and shoot him in a nearby park bathroom.

 “Iron” Mike Malloy

 Probably one of the most infamous (and bizarre) cases of insurance fraud is that of the murder (after 5 attempts!) of Michael Malloy in 1933.
-After Malloy, a homeless man and severe alcoholic, had upset the owner of his favorite speakeasy (by frequently passing out face down on the bar) the owner and 5 friends hatched a little scheme.
+After Malloy, a homeless man and severe alcoholic had upset the owner of his favorite speakeasy (by frequently passing out face down on the bar) the owner and 5 friends hatched a little scheme.

 The Silver Lining

-Fortunately, life insurance companies are meticulous when it comes to paying out benefits and the research involved in processing a claim has led to more than a few convictions of fraudsters, murderers and would-be murders looking to benefit from someone else’s death.
+Fortunately, life insurance companies are meticulous when it comes to paying out benefits and the research involved in processing a claim has led to more than a few convictions of fraudsters, murderers, and would-be murders looking to benefit from someone else’s death.

-So while these crimes are gruesome, tragic and downright terrifying, we can all rest a little easier knowing that most of the time, justice is eventually done.
+So while these crimes are gruesome, tragic, and downright terrifying, we can all rest a little easier knowing that most of the time, justice is eventually done.

 When used Properly – Life Insurance Helps Surviving Loved Ones

 After listing how life insurance might profit a fraudster, it’s good to remember that life insurance products are a tool to help us mitigate financial risks like replacing an income, paying off a mortgage, funding a college education, or just making sure surviving loved ones will be able to move on financially after the unexpected loss of a loved one.